redFrik/udk18-Discrete_Structures/udk171026/README.md

 ==

-these examples are very similar to [last week](https://github.com/redFrik/udk18-Discrete_Structures/tree/master/udk171019#unity3d). see there for screenshots of menus etc.
+these examples are very similar to [last week](https://github.com/redFrik/udk18-Discrete_Structures/tree/master/udk171019#unity3d). see there for screenshots of menus etc. and just like last week's example we will let the script create a lot of objects from a single prefab. the difference now is that we will rotate each object separately and not just rotate the main camera.

 * start unity and create a new **2D** project. give it a name (here phasing2d)
 * create a new script by selecting Assets / Create / C# Script